August 11, 2023

 Widows and surviving partners can claim the State Pension (Contributory), also known as the Widow’s, Widower’s, or Surviving Civil Partner’s (Contributory) Pension.

-You may be entitled to this pension if:
+Your employees may be entitled to this pension if:

-You’re not cohabiting with another person.
+They’re not cohabiting with another person.

-You’re widowed or a surviving civil partner.
+They’re widowed or a surviving civil partner.

-For example, if you defer claiming your State Pension at 66 and retire at 67, you’ll receive the State Pension at a maximum weekly rate of €290.30.
-Similarly, if you retire at 68, it’ll increase to €304.80, and so on.
+For example, if your employees defer their State Pension at 66 and retire at 67, they’ll receive the State Pension at a maximum weekly rate of €302.90.

 In Ireland, individuals aged 66 and above can work full-time and claim the State Pension (Contributory).